chrispsheehan/coin-typescript-api-test-framework/README.md

 ### To-Do

 - Proper versioning on docker images.
-At the moment all images are tagged with latest, ideally this would be an increment
+At the moment all images are tagged with latest, ideally this would be an incremented major/minor version.